-Poland became a Party to the WHO Framework Convention on Tobacco Control on September 15, 2006.
+Poland became a Party to the WHO Framework Convention on Tobacco Control on December 14, 2006.

-This country’s legal measures were collaboratively reviewed by an in-country lawyer and our legal staff.
+This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.

 Policy Fact Sheets